 If a course does not list a prerequisite, that means that students are allowed to register without previous specific coursework.
-However, students should be mindful of the considerations made under FNGLISH AS A PREREQUISITE on page 51 of this Catalog and any other course sequencing advice provided by an Academic Advisor.
+However, students should be mindful of the considerations made under ENGLISH AS A PREREQUISITE on p.
+70 of this Catalog and any other course sequencing advice provided by an Academic Advisor.